 In saying, "Knowing the terror of the Lord," Paul indirectly put his finger on why the fear of the Lord is so necessary to our lives.
-Let's go to a verse that states this very clearly.
-I've been saving this verse until now, and it is a kind of keystone, along with the one "that the fear of the Lord is the key to the treasures of God."
+Let us go to a verse that states this very clearly.
+I have been saving this verse until now, and it is a kind of keystone, along with the one "that the fear of the Lord is the key to the treasures of God."

-Back in the book of Proverbs, let's go to chapter 8, and verse 13.
-Here we have one of those brief, succinct bible definitions of a term.
+Back in the book of Proverbs, let us go to chapter 8, and verse 13.
+Here we have one of those brief, succinct Bible definitions of a term.
 I John 3:4 says that, "sin is the transgression of the law."
 That is something simply and easily stated.
 I John 5:3 says, "for this is the love of God that we keep his commandments"—a definition we can carry around with us that provides a basis for understanding.

-This isn't difficult to understand at all.
-If one hates evil, and sin is evil, and God most assuredly hates it, then we won't sin!
+This is not difficult to understand at all.
+If one hates evil, and sin is evil, and God most assuredly hates it, then we will not sin!

 What is the result?
 Love can come into full flower.